Tests and diagnosisBy Mayo Clinic staff

 - Examining your anal canal and rectum for abnormalities.
-During a digital rectal exam (DRE), your doctor inserts a gloved, lubricated finger into your rectum.
+During a digital rectal exam, your doctor inserts a gloved, lubricated finger into your rectum.
 He or she feels for anything unusual, such as growths.
-DRE isn't used to diagnose anal cancer, but it can give your doctor an indication of what further testing might be appropriate.

 - Visually inspecting your anal canal and rectum.
 Your doctor may use a short, lighted tube (anoscope) to inspect your anal canal and rectum for anything unusual.

 - Taking sound wave pictures of your anal canal.
 In order to create a picture of your anal canal, your doctor inserts a probe, similar to a thick thermometer, into your anal canal and rectum.
 The probe emits high-energy sound waves, called ultrasound waves, which bounce off tissues and organs in your body to create a picture.
 Your doctor evaluates the picture to look for anything abnormal.